mrep1085/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_11-introduction-to-azure-iot-edge.md

     ```bash
     Connectivity checks
     -------------------
-    √ host can connect to and perform TLS handshake with IoT Hub AMQP port - OK
-    √ host can connect to and perform TLS handshake with IoT Hub HTTPS / WebSockets port - OK
-    √ host can connect to and perform TLS handshake with IoT Hub MQTT port - OK
     √ container on the default network can connect to IoT Hub AMQP port - OK
     √ container on the default network can connect to IoT Hub HTTPS / WebSockets port - OK
     √ container on the default network can connect to IoT Hub MQTT port - OK